HomeEnvironmentWhat Are The Causes of Air Pollution? 7 Hidden Sources

 By encouraging people to use clean energy sources such as wind, solar, and geothermal energy, many toxic gases can be eliminated from the air.

 Using energy-efficient devices reduces harmful emissions into the atmosphere and also conserves energy.
-For example, CFL lights live longer and consume less electricity than incandescent lights.
+For example, CFL lights last longer and consume less electricity than incandescent lights.

 Causes of Air Pollution From the Built Environment